-A longer inter-dose interval between the two doses with Ad26.COV2.S (6 months rather than 2 months) has been shown to result in a larger increase in humoral immune responses (ELISA titres), for adults aged 18-55 years and for those aged ≥65 years.
-The two-month interval increased responses by 4-6-fold and the six-month interval by 12-fold (latter study only done in younger age group).
-Countries could therefore consider an interval of up to 6 months.
+A longer inter-dose interval between the two doses with Ad26.COV2.S (6 months rather than 2 months) has been shown to result in a larger increase in humoral immune responses (ELISA titres).
+The two-month interval increased responses by 4-6-fold and the six-month interval by 12-fold (20).
+Countries could therefore consider an inter-dose interval of up to 6 months.